-The IAEA Self-Assessment of Regulatory Infrastructure for Safety (SARIS) methodology and tools have been developed to support States' routine and regular self-evaluation of national regulatory infrastructure for nuclear and radiation safety in terms of compatibility with IAEA safety standards.
+The IAEA Self-Assessment of Regulatory Infrastructure for Safety (SARIS) methodology and tools have been developed to support States' routine and regular self-evaluation of the national infrastructure for nuclear and radiation safety in terms of compatibility with IAEA safety standards.

 - SARIS permanently archives self-assessment outputs in the form of a detailed SARIS Report, including the State's responses to question-sets, appended documentary evidence and the analysis of responses for all modules addressed in any one self-assessment lifecycle

 The IAEA is providing support to its Member States in the implementation of the IAEA Self-Assessment Methodology and SARIS software.
-For further information or support with training, installation, customization or use of the IAEA self-assessment process and SARIS, please contact the Regulatory Infrastructure and Transport Safety Section of NSRW, or the Regulatory Activities Section of NSNI.
+For further information or support with training, installation, customization or use of the IAEA self-assessment process and SARIS, please contact the Regulatory Infrastructure and Transport Safety Section of NSRW or the Regulatory Activities Section of NSNI.